-- (a) "Provider" means a "utility" as defined in s.
-366.8255(1)(a). - (b) "Renewable energy" means renewable energy as defined in s.
-366.91(2)(d).
+(a) "Provider" means a "utility" as defined in s.
+366.8255(1)(a).

+(b) "Renewable energy" includes renewable energy and renewable natural gas as those terms are defined in s.
+366.91(2).

 (3) Each municipal electric utility and rural electric cooperative shall develop standards for the promotion, encouragement, and expansion of the use of renewable energy resources and energy conservation and efficiency measures.
 On or before April 1, annually, each municipal electric utility and electric cooperative shall submit to the commission a report that identifies such standards.